ZodiacXxC/K-Server/README.md

 # K-Server
-Server allowed you to kill a process in all devices inside a network
+The server allows you to have simple control over all devices within the network

 How to use :